KOflyan/java-language-basics/src/lesson1/classwork/EXERCISES.md

 9. Eesti keele kõige ilusam lause on: "Sõida tasa üle silla!"
 10. 'Kolm' - kolm, 'neli' - neli, "viis" - viis.
 11. Print characters 1, 2 and 3 from the word "lightning".
-12. Compose a new word from characters 1, 5, 2.
+12. Compose a new word from characters 1, 5, 2 of the word "lightning" and print it.
 13. Print out "Hello <name>" using `System.out.printf`.
 Then try the same with `String.format`.
 14. What is the numeric values of characters: `a`, `A`, `z`, `y`?